Riyad El Cadi

 Family friendly accommodation:

 Most of the suites can accommodate at least 1 extra child, while the Blue House, rented as a 2-bedroom whole (sleeping 4-5) will suit a larger family.
-Two of the Junior Suites (Chaouen and Douiriya) and the large Ottoman Senior Suite each have a second small single bedroom while other rooms (Tanger, Apartment 61, Petite Suite, Palm Senior Suite and the Master Suite) can accommodate extra beds in sitting areas (on request), Some bathrooms have bathtubs; others have showers.
-Ask on booking if it is important.
+Two of the Junior Suites (Chaouen and Douiriya) and the large Ottoman Senior Suite each have a second small single bedroom while other rooms (Tanger, Apartment 61, Petite Suite, Palm Senior Suite and the Master Suite) can accommodate extra beds in sitting areas (on request).
+Some bathrooms have bathtubs; others have showers.
+Ask in advance if this is important.

 Cots Available, Extra Beds Available, Family Rooms